Idomason/mesell/README.md

 # Mesell - Nigerian Pre-Order Ecommerce Platform

-A secure and trusted pre-order ecommerce platform built for the Nigerian market, featuring escrow payments, seller verification, and localized experiences.
+A secure and trusted pre-order ecommerce platform built for the Nigerian and African market, featuring escrow payments, seller verification, and localized experiences.

 ## Tech Stack